-Elizabeth Romanoff Silva joined the Asia Foundation in July 2015 as Program Officer for the Women’s Empowerment Program.
+Elizabeth Romanoff Silva is assistant director of the Women’s Empowerment Program.
+She joined The Asia Foundation in July 2015 as program officer for the Women’s Empowerment Program.
 Silva works closely with the Foundation’s country offices, programs, and other units, and provides technical assistance on a range of women’s empowerment and gender issues including women’s economic empowerment and women’s entrepreneurship, violence against women, political participation and education.
-In addition, Ms. Silva contributes to designing and implementing gender mainstreaming trainings for Foundation staff, and gender analysis and mainstreaming across the Foundation’s program areas.
+In addition, she contributes to designing and implementing gender mainstreaming trainings for Foundation staff, and gender analysis and mainstreaming across the Foundation’s program areas.

 Education: Elizabeth holds a master’s degree in Public Administration with a concentration in International Development Management from the Middlebury Institute of International Studies at Monterey and a bachelor’s degree in World Cultures and Languages from California State University Monterey Bay.
 She holds certificates in Development Project Management and Mandarin Chinese.